1 “Jude, a bondservant of Jesus Christ, and brother of James, To those who are called, sanctified by God the Father, and preserved in Jesus Christ:”

 and brother of James,

-Jude sets forth, first, his vertical relationship to Jesus Christ, and then his horizontal relationship to his physical brother James.
-Jude did not mention his physical relationship to Jesus as his half-brother.
+Jude sets forth his vertical relationship to Jesus Christ, and then his horizontal relationship to his physical brother James.
+Jude did not mention his physical relationship with Jesus as his half-brother.
 He did not say, “I grew up with Jesus; I played in the same sandbox with him.”

 Jude was the brother of both James and Jesus.
 Neither brother believed Jesus was the Messiah until after the resurrection (Jn 7:5).
-Later, James became the leader of the church at Jerusalem.
+Later, James became the leader of the church in Jerusalem.